Home » Main Course » Crockpot Pork Chops With Spiced Apples

 Instructions

 • Cook and serve.
-Cover the slow cooker and cook on LOW for 4-6 hours or HIGH for 3 hours, or until the pork is tender and cooked through.
+Cover the slow cooker and cook on LOW for 4-6 hours or on HIGH for 3 hours, until the pork is tender and cooked through.
 Serve the pork chops warm, with a generous serving of the apples and sauce spooned over the top.

 Notes